kader-dev/kader-dev/README.md

 </h1>

 <p align='center'>
-  A Software engineer and Front End developer from Tunisia.
+  A Software engineer and a Front End developer from Tunisia.
 </p>

 <p align='center'>